theintern/intern/README.md

 ## Configuration

 In many cases, the only configuration you'll need to do to create a tunnel is provide authentication data.
-This can be provided by setting properties on tunnels or via environment variables.
-The tunnels use the following environment variables:
+This can be provided via options to a Tunnel constructor or via environment variables.
+The service tunnels use the following environment variables:

 Tunnel class                | Environment variables
 ----------------------------|----------------------------------------------------